 - The Alcohol and Other Drugs Coalition reviews the University Undergraduate Alcohol Policy and related procedures no less than on a biennial basis.
 The Alcohol and Other Drugs Coalition reports its findings and makes recommendations to the Vice President for Campus Life.

 - The implementation and enforcement of the University Undergraduate Alcohol Policy is under the direction of the Vice President for Campus Life.

 - Reported or suspected violations of the University Undergraduate Alcohol Policy will be addressed in accordance with the Student Code of Conduct.

 Alcoholic Beverage: Any liquid containing at least one-half percent (0.5%) alcohol by volume, including beer, wine, liquor, or mixed drinks.

 Alcohol Paraphernalia: Any item used to distribute, conceal, and/or ingest alcohol.
-For those under the age of 21, alcohol paraphernalia includes empty primary containers?

 Bar/Tavern: An establishment for the sale of beer and other drinks to be consumed on the premises, sometimes also serving food for which >50% of revenue comes from the sale of alcohol.

 BYOB: A social event where individuals bring their own alcoholic beverage.
 If an event is designated as “BYOB,” collective purchasing of alcohol (by members or non-members of the sponsoring organizations) is prohibited.

 Common Source Containers: Kegs, coolers, and similar containers of Alcoholic Beverages intended to serve as a source of such beverages for multiple persons at a party or other gathering.